CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ##### config.json
 Service application parameter values can also be specified within a _config.json_ file.
 This file **must** reside within the same directory the FIG application is installed.
 When present, values stored within a config.json file _take precedence_ over values provided via the AWS Systems Manager Parameter Store.
+> For deployments running multiple instances of FIG on the same instance, you _must_ use a config.json file.
 ```json
 {
     "falcon_client_id":"FALCON_CLIENT_ID_GOES_HERE",